(COLORS, APPLICATION, PRO’S & CON’S)

 HOW HENNA SEEMS TO WORK

 I have seen on numerous sites, that if you have grey or white roots , these will come out a different color to your main hair color.
 So this can look great if you have ‘salt and pepper hair’, so the henna can look like highlights.

-This is because it wraps its self around the hair, and doesn’t penetrate it.
+This is because it wraps its self around the hair strands, and doesn’t penetrate it.

-So it will depend on the base colour, to what colour you will end up with.
+So it will depend on the base color, to what color you will end up with.

 Also the strength of your hair comes into play again, on how well it takes.

 Gosh its like going in for some exam, the stuff you have to read, just to get a hair colour!